Hillclimbing in the United States: Hobo Hill, New York

 Hobo Hill, New York, 1967: "Dick Hoban's Porsche RSK was the fastest of 46 cars at the Hobo Hill hillclimb, Bellvale, N.Y., April 30.
 Hoban, who holds the absolute record of 38.8 seconds, went up the hill in 39 seconds."
 Bernie Switkes (Porsche Carrera) won an event held there on October 15, 1967.

 Virginia City, Nevada

-The Virginia City Hillclimb event has gone through several iterations over its 50 year history.
+The Virginia City Hillclimb event has gone through several iterations over its 50+ year history.
 The original route on SR 342, run in the first annual Martini Trophy Hillclimb, was scheduled for 23–24 May 1964.
 The event was won by Stan Peterson driving a Lotus 19 in a time of 112.804 sec.
 The event ran once more in 1965 under the SCCA.
-In 1972 the current iteration of the event was born, utilizing the SR 341 truck bypass, and although numerous other clubs have used it over the years, the Ferrari Club Pacific Region event is the oldest and sole surviving annual event.
-The current record holder is Justin Schuh, driving a heavily modified Nissan GTR during the 2016 event to a time of 3:11.484.
+In 1972 the current iteration of the event was born, utilizing the SR 341 truck bypass, and although numerous other clubs have used it over the years, the Ferrari Club Southwest Region event is the oldest and sole surviving annual event.
+The current record holder is Benn Godenzi, driving a McLaren Senna during the 2022 event to a time of 3:03.766.
 Also see: Virginia City Hillclimb.